bruinen/liferay-shibboleth-plugin/README.md

 Plugin installation and configuration
 -------------------------------------
+The version for liferay 7 use blade-cli.

-Clone the repository and run the Maven install script:
+Clone the repository into the modules folder of the workspace created with blade and run the blade commands :

     # git clone https://github.com/mheder/liferay-shibboleth-plugin
     # cd liferay-shibboleth-plugin
+    # blade compileJava
-    # mvn install
+    # blade deploy

-Then deploy the WAR file to your servlet container.
-After a successful installation a new "Shibboleth" section appears in the Liferay's Control panel at "Portal Settings / Authentication".
-You can adjust Shibboleth authentication there.
-The most important setting is the name of the attribute from with the user identity is taken.
-At the same time, in "Portal Settings --> Authentication --> General", disable all "Allow..." options.
+After a successful installation you can configure the application in "Control Panel --> Configuration --> System Settings --> Foundation -->Shibboleth SSO Configuration"

 Further steps
 -------------